Stephen Amell

-Stephen Adam Amell (born May 8, 1981) is a Canadian actor.
+Stephen Adam Amell (born May 8, 1981) is a Canadian-American actor.
 He came to prominence for playing the lead role of Oliver Queen on the CW superhero series Arrow (2012–2020), based on DC Comics.
 Amell also appeared in subsequent Arrowverse franchise media, along with reprising his role in various video games.
-Following the conclusion of Arrow, Amell landed the lead roles in both the Starz drama series Heels (2021–2023), and Suits LA, the sequel to Suits.
+Following the conclusion of Arrow, Amell landed the lead roles in both the Starz drama series Heels (2021–2023), and Suits LA (2025).

 Outside of television, Amell portrayed Casey Jones in the superhero film Teenage Mutant Ninja Turtles: Out of the Shadows (2016).
-He co-produced and starred in Code 8 and its sequel Code 8: Part II with his cousin Robbie Amell.
+Amell co-produced and starred in Code 8 and its sequel Code 8: Part II with his cousin Robbie Amell.
 He has also made a number of appearances in the professional wrestling circuit.

 Early life

 Stephen Adam Amell was born on May 8, 1981, in Toronto, Ontario, the son of Sandra Anne (née Bolté) and Thomas J. Amell.
 He is a first cousin of actor Robbie Amell.
 He attended St. Andrew's College, a private independent school for boys, and graduated in 2000.